graysky2/anything-sync-daemon/USAGE.md

 ## START AND STOP ASD FOR USERS OF OTHER INIT SYSTEMS

 For distros not using systemd, another init script should be used to manage the daemon.
 Examples are provided and are known to work with Upstart.

-Note that for these init systems, the supplied cron script (installed to `/etc/cron.hourly`) will run the resync option to keep the tmpfs copies sync'ed.
+Note that for these init systems, the supplied cron script (installed to `/etc/cron.hourly`) will run the resync option to keep the tmpfs copies synchronized.
 Of course, the target system must have cron installed and active for this to happen.

 # SUPPORTED DISTROS